 That said, the footage is of very good quality, with WDR abilities making even low light image capture a suit above some more expensive rivals.
 Built-in functionality, such as GPS recording, is also a welcome bonus at this price point.

-Generally the best dash cams have similar technology to one another, and, for the most part, mount somewhere along a car's front windscreen or windshield.
+The best dash cams broadly have similar technology to one another, and, for the most part, mount somewhere along a car's front windscreen or windshield.
 Of course, wherever you place your dash cam must not block your view of the road.

 The advent of rear-facing cameras (or complete kits that contain both front and rear) require a little extra instillation, as these often involve cables that run from front to back.
 Expect some fiddly work involving the car's headliner to get these fitted correctly.